Cuba national football team

-The Cuba national football team (Selección de fútbol de Cuba) represents Cuba in men's international football, and is controlled by the Asociación de Fútbol de Cuba (Football Association of Cuba), which is a member of FIFA since 1932 and was a founding member of CONCACAF since 1961.
-It was also affiliated with NAFC (1946–1955) and later with CCCF (1955–1961), which was the two predecessor confederations of CONCACAF.
-It was also a member of PFC, the attempt at a unified confederation of the Americas.
+The Cuba national football team (Selección de fútbol de Cuba) represents Cuba in men's international football, which is governed by the Asociación de Fútbol de Cuba (Football Association of Cuba) founded in 1924.
+It has been an affiliate member of FIFA since 1932 and a founding affiliate member of CONCACAF since 1961.
+Regionally, it is an affiliate a member of CFU in the Caribbean Zone.
+It was a member of NAFC (1946–1955) and later a member of CCCF (1955–1961), the two predecessor confederations of CONCACAF.
+It was also a member of PFC, the former unified confederation of the Americas.

-Nicknamed Los Leones del Caribe (The Lions of the Caribbean).
+Cuba has participated once in the FIFA World Cup in 1938, becoming the first Caribbean team to play in the competition.
+It is one of twelve CONCACAF teams that have participated and also one of four CONCACAF teams to advance to the knockout stage, reaching the quarter-finals.

-They were the first Caribbean team to get to the World Cup Quarter finals – they did so in 1938.
-There, in the round of 16, they defeated Romania in a replay, 2–1, after drawing against them 3–3.
+In the round of 16, Cuba defeated Romania in a replay, 2–1, after drawing against them 3–3.
 They were then eliminated in the quarter-finals by Sweden, 8–0.
 Cuba has not returned to the World Cup since.

+Cuba has participated twelve times in CONCACAF's premier continental competition, finishing fourth place in the 1971 CONCACAF Championship.
+The team's best performance under the CONCACAF Gold Cup format was reaching the quarter-finals three times (2003, 2013 and 2015).
+It has participated three times in League A and once in League B of the CONCACAF Nations League.

-Regionally, Cuba finished runners-up in the NAFC Championship as hosts in 1947 (organized by NAFC, the former confederation for the North American zone), won the Caribbean Cup in 2012 (organized by CFU) and also won the gold medal at the Central American and Caribbean Games in 1930.
+Regionally, the team finished as runners-up in the NAFC Championship as hosts in 1947 (organized by NAFC, the former North American confederation), it won the Caribbean Cup in 2012 (organized by CFU, the regional body for the Caribbean Zone), and one gold medal at the Central American and Caribbean Games in 1930.